tkhq/docs/docs/passkeys/discoverable.md

 ## Discoverable credentials

 A discoverable credential is a self-contained key pair, stored on the end-user's device.
-This is the model that passkeys work best in: because these keys are self-contained, they can easily be synced and used across devices independently.
-More importantly: the end-user is able to list their passkeys and choose which device/passkey they'd like to use:
+Discoverable credentials are preferred because keys are self-contained, can easily be synced and can be used across devices independently.
+Crucially for UX, the end-user is able to list their passkeys and choose which device/passkey they'd like to use:

 <img src="/img/passkeys/discoverable_device_choice.png" alt="Device selection on Chrome" width="400px" />
 <img src="/img/passkeys/discoverable_passkey_choice.png" alt="Passkey selection on Chrome" width="321px" style={{marginLeft: '10px'}} />